pattonsgirl/CS3900-AppSoftwareDev/DevOps/Assignment2/Assignment2.md

   - Link to the image artifact in DockerHub
   - Link to Workflow Action Run Summary

+In Pilot, submit the link to your assignment repository to the Dropbox.

 ## Rubric

 Score: # out of 5 points